Mackinac Island: Etymology

 Maehkaenah is the Menominee word for turtle.
 In his 1952 book The Indian Tribes of North America, John Reed Swanton recorded under the "Wisconsin" section: "Menominee," a band named "Misi'nimäk Kimiko Wini'niwuk, 'Michilimackinac People,' near the old fort at Mackinac, Mich."

 In an early written history of Mackinac Island (1887) by Andrew Blackbird, the Odawa historian, he describes that a small independent tribe called "Mi-shi-ne-macki naw-go" once occupied Mackinac Island.
 They became confederated with the Ottawa from Ottawa Island (now Manitoulin Island), situated north of Lake Huron.
 One winter the Mi-shi-ne-macki naw-go on Mackinac Island were almost entirely annihilated by the Seneca people from western New York, who were one of the Five Nations of the Iroquois Confederacy.
 Only two of the local natives escaped by hiding in one of the natural caves at the island.
-To commemorate the losses of this allied tribe, the Ottawa named what is now Mackinac Island, as "Mi-shi-ne-macki-nong."
-In 1895 John R. Bailey, the doctor at Fort Mackinac, published a history, entitled Mackinac formerly Michilimackinac, describing some of the earliest French traders on Mackinac.
+To commemorate the losses of this allied tribe, the Ottawa named what is now Mackinac Island as "Mi-shi-ne-macki-nong."
+In 1895 John R. Bailey, the doctor at Fort Mackinac, published a history entitled Mackinac formerly Michilimackinac, describing some of the earliest French traders on Mackinac.
 They reportedly arrived in 1654 with a large party of Huron and Ottawa heading to Three Rivers; another visitor was an adventurer making a canoe voyage in 1665.

 History

 Prehistoric

 Archaeologists have excavated prehistoric fishing camps on Mackinac Island and in the surrounding areas.
 Fishhooks, pottery, and other artifacts establish a Native American presence at least 700 years before European exploration, around AD 900.
 The island is a sacred place in the tradition of some of its earliest known inhabitants, the Anishinaabe peoples.
-They consider it to be home of the Gitche Manitou, or the "Great Spirit".
+They consider it to be home of the Gitche Manitou, or the "Great Spirit."
 According to legend, Mackinac Island was created by the Great Hare, Michabou, and was the first land to appear after the Great Flood receded.
 The island was a gathering place for the local tribes, who made offerings to Gitche Manitou.
 It became the burial place of tribal chiefs.

-17th through 18th centuries

 The first European likely to have seen Mackinac Island is Jean Nicolet, a French-Canadian coureur des bois, during his 1634 explorations.
 The Jesuit priest Claude Dablon founded a mission for the Native Americans on Mackinac Island in 1670, and stayed over the winter of 1670–71.
 The missionary and explorer Jacques Marquette succeeded him, moving the mission to St. Ignace soon after his arrival in the region in the fall of 1671.
 With the mission as a focus, the Straits of Mackinac quickly became an important French fur trading location.
-The British took control of the Straits of Mackinac after the French and Indian War and Major Patrick Sinclair chose the bluffs of the island for Fort Mackinac in 1780.
+The British took control of the Straits after the French and Indian War and Major Patrick Sinclair chose the bluffs of the island for Fort Mackinac in 1780.

 The Jesuit Relations (1671) contains a long description of Mackinac Island: